La-toy/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This project is a continuation of functions and nested loops
+This project is a continuation of learning about functions and nested loops.